 The 7th International Conference on Social Responsibility, Ethics and Sustainable BusinessTheme: Value(s) and Corporate Responsibility in the 21st CenturyNorwegian Business School, Oslo, Norway| 12 and 13 of October 2018

 This year’s conference calling for submissions that explore the intersections between and ramifications of “value(s) and corporate responsibility”.
-Defining value is a strenuous effort.
+Defining value in a sustainable setting is both an business opportunity and a challenge.
 In business studies, especially in marketing, the concept of value is most commonly understood as a subjective measure of the perceived utility of a product or service, and can be reduced to cost benefits calculations (Ravald and Gronroos, 1998).
 Elsewhere, however, values are the principles of behaviour or one’s judgement of what is important in making a decision.
 Although business might be about the generation of value, ethical issues in business are therefore also tied to the moral values held by individuals (Forsyth, 1992).
 Porter and Kramer (2011) suggest that the purpose of organisations need to be redefined so that there is a focus not just on profit and value for money, but on creating shared value, such that economic value can also create value for society.
 This view brings together company’s success and social progress and opens the possibility of new discourses on what are the new sources of value that can be obtained by connecting business and society.
 Beyond shared value, what concepts and practices might better explain and align both the value and values of corporate responsibility and offer solutions to individuals who are making corporate responsibility happen.

 We invite contributions that (re)connect value(s) and corporate responsibility.
 Articles that include current thinking and developments by both academics and practitioners, combine theoretical foundations on value and corporate responsibility with practical insights, and help managers in decision-making processes are particularly welcomed.
 Additionally, we are keen to encourage engagement with value themes across all aspects of business theory and practice.
 Below is an indicative (but not exclusive) list of possible submission topics:

-How is value created in corporate responsibility and by whom?
+How is value created in corporate responsibility and by whom

 Added-value corporate responsibility